 1. Emphasize a foreground element

-2. Photograph your subject and its environment
+2. Photograph a subject in its environment

 4. Watch out for distractions

-5. Keep the camera level
+5. Keep the camera level to prevent distortion

-6. Angle your camera upwards
+6. Angle your camera upward

-7. Angle your camera downwards
+7. Angle your camera downward

-8. Make images in close quarters
+8. Don’t be afraid to shoot in close quarters

 9. Beware of polarizing filters